 Everyone needs appliances to do laundry, keep food fresh, or get the dishes clean.
 If a device breaks down, many people simply buy another cheap appliance.
 But by tackling that decision smarter, you make a conscious choice for the environment and your wallet!
-New household appliances are much more energy efficient than old comparable appliances.
+Here at Consumer Rights we know new household appliances are much more energy efficient than old comparable appliances.
 A 15-year-old refrigerator uses 450 kWh, while a new refrigerator with the same content only needs 150 kWh.
 Energy-efficient household appliances save hundreds of pounds in energy costs every year.
 Especially fridge-freezer combinations and tumble dryers have become a lot more economical; these household appliances now use almost 70% less energy!
 But what should you pay attention to when you buy new household appliances?
 And how much can you save with energy-efficient appliances?

 Energy-efficient washing machines